alexandralopezornaca23/alexandralopezornaca23/README.md

 </p>
 <!-- Add or remove the ones you actually use -->

-## 🚀 Projects
+### 🛠️ Tools I've built

-- 📊 **[Game Designer's Guide](https://alexandralopezornaca23.github.io/Game-Designer-s-Guide)** — 5,607 shortcut, tool and interface entries across 13 of the programs above.
+- 📊 **[Game Designer's Guide](https://alexandralopezornaca23.github.io/Game-Designer-s-Guide)** — 5,607 shortcut, tool and interface entries across 13 programs and scripting languages.
 Written by hand over months, and published automatically from a single spreadsheet with Python, MkDocs and GitHub Actions.

 ### 🔗 My portfolio